alps-asd/alps-asd.github.io/manuals/1.0/en/tutorial.md

 </descriptor>
 ```

-title is a brief expression, like a headline, and doc is a longer textual description.
+`title` is a brief expression, like a headline, and `doc` is a longer textual description.

-The ID tied to this meaning is called a **semantic descriptor** (semantic descriptor). `dateCreated` is a semantic descriptor associated with the meaning "date created".
+The ID associated with this meaning is called a **semantic descriptor** . `dateCreated` is a semantic descriptor associated with the meaning "date created".
 Such definitions of meanings and concepts are called **ontologies**.

 ### Vocabulary

 One of the important roles of ALPS is to be a dictionary of words in the application.
-Users use the same words when they refer to the same meaning, preventing shaky expressions and preventing users from having different perceptions.
+Users use the same words when they refer to the same meaning, preventing inconsistent wording, and preventing users from having different understandings of a word.

 ## Information contains information

 Semantic descriptors may contain semantic descriptors.

-For example, `BlogPosting` (blog post) contains `articleBody` (body) and `dateCreated` (creation date).
+For example, `BlogPosting` contains `articleBody` and `dateCreated`.
 A descriptor within a descriptor represents a hierarchy of information.
 This organization and arrangement of information is the **taxonomy**.

 ```xml